Kaiqi-Liang/CITS5503-Labs/Labs/lab4/README.md

 ## AES Encryption using local python library pycryptodome

-Running `cloudstorage.py` and `restorefromcloud.py` with the `-c` flag to use a custom hash as the symmetric key for encryption and decryption.
+Run `cloudstorage.py` and `restorefromcloud.py` with the `-c` flag to use a custom hash as the symmetric key for encryption and decryption.

 ![encrypt decrypt using pycryptodome](images/pycryptodome.png)